Coplanar Antenna Design for Microwave Entangled Signals Propagating in Open Air: Two-mode squeezed thermal states

 \section{Two-mode squeezed thermal states}

-We study the performance of the antenna with two-mode squeezed states, the best candidate for entangled quantum states we can generate, whose entanglement is determined by its squeezing parameter, and which are robust to photon losses.
-However, the presence of thermal photons in the process of generating squeezed states in the cryostat, at temperatures of $10-50$ mK, leads to states that are not completely pure.
-Whereas a two-mode squeezed vacuum state is generated by applying independent squeezing operators,
+We study the performance of the antenna for two-mode squeezed states, the best candidate for entangled quantum states with continues variables due to the stability and simplicity with which they are generated.
+The entanglement of these states is determined by its squeezing parameter.
+A two-mode squeezed vacuum state results from the combination in a $50:50$ beam splitter of two single-mode squeezed vacuum states in different directions, generated with independent Josephson parametric amplifiers (JPAs).
+The action of JPA can be described by the single-mode squeezing operator,

-with $z=r e^{i\varphi}$, on a two-mode vacuum state, and sending the result through a $50:50$ beamsplitter, a two-mode squeezed thermal state (TMSth)~\cite{Serafini2004} is generated from two-mode thermal states through the same process.
-The action of the squeezing operators, together with a beamsplitter, is described by the two-mode squeezing operator